Preparing your child for Admission to Maitland Private Hospital.

 For planned surgical admissions, the booking for your hospital stay will be made through your Doctor's rooms.

-Please ensure you complete the green forms in the Admission Booklet and return them to Maitland Private Hospital.
-Note: the Informed Consent section of the form must be completed in hard copy with your Doctor.
+Please ensure you complete the Admission Booklet and return it to Maitland Private Hospital.

-Where possible, we require your Admission Forms two weeks prior to your Admission date (one week for Day Surgery).
+Where possible, we require your Admission Forms two weeks prior to your Admission date.
 This will ensure we can confirm your hospital booking and your eligibility prior to your Admission.

 Costs and Insurance Cover